 - Daily goals are 1.1 mg a day for women and 1.2 mg a day for men.

-- Foods that are rich in thiamine include lentils, peas, fortified breakfast cereal, pecans, spinach, oranges, milk, and eggs.
+- Include foods rich in thiamine such as lentils, peas, fortified breakfast cereal, pecans, spinach, oranges, milk, and eggs.

 - Limit your alcohol intake to a moderate level.

 - Moderate is two or fewer drinks per day for men and one or fewer drinks per day for women.

 - If you have a drinking problem, talk to your doctor right away about treatment options.

 Alzheimer’s Society http://www.alzheimers.org

 National Institute of Neurological Disorders and Stroke http://www.ninds.nih.gov

 Alzheimer Society Canada http://www.alzheimer.ca